Non-Abelian anyon statistics through AC conductance of a Majorana interferometer

 Recent theoretical work \cite{Beenakker2019a,Beenakker2019b,Adagideli2020,Hassler2020,Flor2023} has studied the injection of \emph{deterministic} edge vortices through fine-tuned flux pulses, where signatures of braiding may be detectable through time-domain charge measurements.
 However, the dynamics of \emph{quantum} edge vortices ($\sigma$) is richer as their non-Abelian statistics is mirrored in non-trivial correlation functions \cite{Nilsson2010,Clarke2010,Grosfeld2011,Hou2011,Ariad2017}.
 In particular, the equal-time correlator of two edge vortices has the long-distance form

 with the topological spin $e^{2\pi i s_\sigma}= e^{i\pi /8}$ and the conformal dimension $h_\sigma = s_\sigma= 1/16$ \cite{Bonderson2007,Fendley2007,Ariad2017}.
 The topological spin $s_\sigma$ is related to moving an anyon ``around itself,'' and measuring its value thus directly reveals the non-Abelian braiding statistics, see \cite{Kitaev2006} and App.~A in \cite{Bonderson2007}.
 Our key prediction is that a measurement of the linear AC conductance $G(\omega)$ for the setup in Fig.~\ref{fig1} allows one to read off the non-trivial topological spin of Ising anyons.
 Related ideas have been proposed for measuring the exchange statistics of Abelian FQH quasiparticles \cite{Schiller2023}.
-However, existing theoretical proposals to detect the braiding statistics in non-Abelian FQH phases require shot noise and/or collision experiments \cite{Lee2022}, which are arguably more challenging.
+However, existing theoretical proposals to detect the braiding statistics in non-Abelian FQH phases require shot noise and/or collision experiments \cite{Lee2022}, which are arguably more challenging than measuring an averaged quantity as suggested here.
 For the device in Fig.~\ref{fig1}, $G(\omega)$ should be evaluated at $\omega\sim \omega_0=\frac{v}{2(L+W)}$, probing the interference of edge vortices around the central SC island.
 Such frequencies are expected in the GHz regime.
 (We put $\hbar=k_B=1$.)

 \emph{Setup and key assumptions.---}We study the device in Fig.~\ref{fig1}, which builds on the well-known proposal of \cite{Fu2009,Akhmerov2009} but includes a floating central SC island of length $2L$.
-The grounded SCs in Fig.~\ref{fig1} ensure that conventional Cooper pair contributions do not blur the edge vortex signal of interest and that the Dirac-Majorana conversion processes \cite{Fu2009,Akhmerov2009} remain well defined.
+The grounded SCs in Fig.~\ref{fig1} are essential since charge conservation then ensures that the Dirac-Majorana conversion processes \cite{Fu2009,Akhmerov2009} remain well defined.
 For $E_J\gg E_C$, rare and fast quantum phase slips, $\varphi\to \varphi\pm 2\pi$, simultaneously affect both Josephson line junctions defining the central floating island.
 The composite edge vortex creation (or annihilation) rate $\Gamma$ is estimated from an effective circuit description \cite{Schoen1990},